Szymon-Czuszek/Quantitative-Suite/README.md

 Feel free to contribute, suggest improvements, or open issues for discussions!

 Feel free to adjust the content based on your project's specific goals.

+# Econometrics & R

+## Generate Sample Data:

+set.seed(42): Sets the random seed for reproducibility. x <- runif(100): Generates a vector with 100 random values between 0 and 1. y <- 2 * x + 1 + 0.1 * rnorm(100): Creates the dependent variable with a linear relationship to x and adds some random noise.

+## Add Constant Term:
+X <- cbind(1, x): Adds a constant term (intercept) to the independent variable matrix.
+This is necessary for the OLS model to estimate the intercept.

+## Fit the OLS Model:
+model <- lm(y ~ X): Fits the OLS model to the data.

+## Print Model Summary:
+summary(model): Prints a summary of the OLS regression results, including coefficients, standard errors, t-values, p-values, and R-squared.